Fanfan la Tulipe (2003 film)

-Fanfan la Tulipe is a 2003 French comedy adventure film directed by Gérard Krawczyk and starring Vincent Perez and Penélope Cruz.
+Fanfan la Tulipe is a 2003 French swashbuckler comedy directed by Gérard Krawczyk and starring Vincent Perez and Penélope Cruz.
 It was screened out of competition at the 2003 Cannes Film Festival.
 It is a remake of the 1952 film Fanfan la Tulipe.

 Synopsis

 A charming swashbuckler is tricked into enlisting into the army of Louis XV in the mistaken belief that he will therefore be allowed to marry one of the King's daughters.